sirimangina/simple-assignments/README.txt

-HTML stands for Hyper Text Markup Language
+HTML stands for Hyper Text Markup Language,in sql